grantcarthew/node-rethinkdb-job-queue/README.md

 }
 q.jobOptions = jobDefaults

-const job = q.createJob().setPayload('batman@batcave.com')
+const job = q.createJob()
 // The createJob method will only create the job locally.
 // It will need to be added to the queue.
-// You can decorate the job with any data to be saved for processing
+// You can decorate the job with any data to be saved for processing job.recipient = 'batman@batcave.com'
-// job.payload will be 'batman@batcave.com'
-// Add more properties eg. job.subject = 'Registration'

 q.process((job, next) => {
-  // Send email using job.payload as the destination address mailOptions.to = job.payload
+  // Send email using job.to as the destination address mailOptions.to = job.recipient
   transporter.sendMail(mailOptions).then((info) => {
     console.dir(info)
     next(null, info)